KhueNguyen312/Titanic-ML-competition/README.md

 # Titanic-ML-competition
-Build a predictive model that answers the question: “what sorts of people were more likely to survive?” in Titanic disaster
+This competition is to Built a predictive model that answers the question: “what sorts of people were more likely to survive?” in Titanic disaster.

+I used SVM with rbf kernal to classify and got 0.78229 score in the test phase.